vistaprint/SkinnyJSSite/site/jquery.modalDialog.md

 * **data-dialog-enablehistory**: If set to false, [history management](#managing_history_browser_backforward_buttons) will be disabled for this dialog, even if enabled globally.
 Defaults to ''true''.
 * **data-dialog-url**: If specified, this URL (or selector) will be used instead of the one specified in the href attribute.
 This is useful for progressive enhancement, where you would prefer to send non-javascript supporting browsers (or crawlers) to a different URL.
 * **data-dialog-zindex**: Can be used to set the z-index for the dialog.
 Don't use this unless you need to participate in a pre-existing z-index arms race.
 Defaults to 10000.
+* **data-dialog-closeonbackgroundclick**: If set true, the dialog will close automatically when a user clicks outside of the dialog content.

 {% highlight html %}
 <a href="#fruitsAndNuts" data-rel="modalDialog">Fruits and Nuts</a>